 Although some of my work is realistic, I am not simply depicting objects in photorealism.
 Instead, the subjects in my art are generally things that I can connect to on an emotional level, and my work brings on an emotional respect connected to the subject.
 My whimsical illustrations are inspired by nature and animals, silly experiences, dreams and doodles.

 Working with my hands has always interested me, and I have a variety of interests in the arts including illustration, fine art, book design, wood-burning, graphic design, and photography.
 I therefore enjoy experimenting with a lot of different materials, although I tend to come back to watercolor & ink.

 While my illustrations are focused on the emotional connection I hold with the subject, I also tend to work towards a smaller format, including the book form.
 When the viewer holds the art in their own hands it becomes more intimate, and therefore produces a higher emotional connection between the subject and viewer.

 I am currently available for freelance projects.
 If you are interested in a custom animal illustration, those can be purchased through my shop!
 For more detailed projects, please contact me to set up a custom quote and timeline.
-Past projects have included storybooks, coloring books, logo design/business cards, invitations, nursery artwork, pet portraits, greeting cards, and more.
-Email me at Melissa@TheInkyOctopus.com, or if you prefer to work through a freelance website, my profile can be found on Guru and Upwork.
+Past projects have included storybooks, coloring books, logo design, business cards, invitations, nursery artwork, pet portraits, greeting cards, and more.
+Email me at Melissa@TheInkyOctopus.com.